Enclomiphene: Double testosterone without injections

 Enclomiphene is a selective estrogen receptor modulator, or SERM.
 A SERM is a drug that blocks or activates estrogen receptors differently in different tissues.
 Enclomiphene is the “trans” isomer of clomiphene, designed to push the brain to send a stronger signal to the testes to make testosterone.

-In several randomized controlled trials, daily enclomiphene raised morning testosterone into or near the normal range in men with low T due to so‑called functional hypogonadism, while sperm counts stayed largely stable.[1],[2] This is where the phrase “enclomiphene double testosterone” comes from: in some men with very low baseline values, levels roughly doubled into the mid-normal range on lab testing.
+According to a 2014 randomized phase II trial in Fertility and Sterility, daily enclomiphene raised morning testosterone into or near the normal range in men with low T due to functional hypogonadism while sperm counts stayed largely stable.[1]
+This is where the phrase “enclomiphene double testosterone” comes from.
+In some men with very low baseline values, levels roughly doubled into the mid-normal range on lab testing.

 That makes enclomiphene an attractive option for specific men who want the benefits of higher testosterone yet also care about fertility, testicular size, and avoiding injections.
 But it is not a magic pill, and it is not right for every cause of low T. Understanding how it fits into the broader hormone system is critical before chasing “enclomiphene double testosterone” as a quick fix.